matthewwachter/td-shadertoy/README.md

 }
 ```

-- In TouchDesigner, samplers are provided as array objects called sTD2DInputs and sTDCubeInputs for cubemaps.
-Shadertoy refers to all types of samplers as iChannel so the names must be substituted according to the sampler type.
+- In TouchDesigner, samplers are provided as array objects named **sTD2DInputs** and **sTDCubeInputs** for cubemaps.
+Shadertoy refers to all types of samplers as iChannel therefore the sampler names must be substituted according to the sampler type.

 ```
 if ctype == 'cubemap':